hazycora/hazy.sh/src/routes/blog/webfishings-silly-filter/+page.md

 So, as I said in the disclaimer, I believe this list was certainly just copy-pasted from somewhere online.
 But where?
 I don't actually know where _exactly_ they found it, but I've got a pretty big lead.
 Searching Google for profanity lists, I stumbled upon
 [`bad-words.txt`](https://www.cs.cmu.edu/~biglou/resources/bad-words.txt), which includes many of these same words.
-It also includes many more words, though, so Webfishing's developers either tried to manually sort through the list and didn't catch enough things, or they found a different version of this list.
+It also includes many more words, though, so Webfishing's developer either tried to manually sort through the list and didn't catch enough things, or they found a different version of this list.

 The feature was added in the very last update, [Patch 1.09](https://store.steampowered.com/news/app/3146520/view/4467101633890746444), and I don't doubt it'll get fixed soon enough :)